U.K. cruise lines have adopted a "wait-and-see" approach to the current UK post-Brexit crisis, telling passengers it was

 CEO of TUI, Fritz Joussen, which owns Thomson Cruises, said the European Union without the U.K. was "barely conceivable".
 And added:

 "But we respect the democratic decision of the British people and trust the U.K. government will take all steps necessary to ensure economic and political stability and to ensure that British holidaymakers will not be affected by the U.K.'s decision to leave the EU."

 Head of Marketing at CMV, Mike Hall, said:

 "Our onboard currency is sterling, shielding our guests from exchange issues.
 Following the EU referendum result, bookings have remained buoyant."

-Fred Olsen did not directly comment on Brexit, but released the following statement:
+Fred Olsen didn't directly comment on Brexit, but released the following statement:

 "In terms of our cruise holidays, we would stress that we do follow exchange rates.
 The only point that we make to our guests, as we did four to five years ago, is that we have sterling prices on board, so when the exchange rate is against us, it does not have the same impact as taking a holiday in Spain, for example, or those cruise lines that price in dollars on board."